Defining the differences between outsourcing and in-house recruitment

 - Compliance and regulatory risks can be managed using vetting, contracts, and the support of a trusted platform that verifies developers and the firms they work for, such as YouTeam.

-- Outsourcing software development projects allows growing through innovation while reducing risks and increasing profit simultaneously.
+- Outsourcing software development projects allow growth through innovation while reducing risks and increasing profit simultaneously.

 - Assemble all of the skills and experiences you need, without going through a prolonged recruitment and onboarding process.